Susan Fite ’05

 100% Passing Rate on the Praxis II Exam in School Psychology

-The Master’s of Science in School Psychology program provided by Roberts Wesleyan College will put students in a great position to secure positions in school psychology both throughout New York State and across the United States.
+The Master’s of Science in School Psychology program provided by Roberts Wesleyan University will put students in a great position to secure positions in school psychology both throughout New York State and across the United States.
 Students can expect to see a heightened demand for psychology-related employment opportunities through 2029, according to the U.S. Bureau of Labor Statistics.

-Those who graduate from the Roberts Wesleyan College in the Master’s of Science in School Psychology will leave with appropriate credentialing for a NYS certification in School Psychology that leads to Permanent certification in the field following two years of full time work experience in New York States.
+Those who graduate from the Roberts Wesleyan University in the Master’s of Science in School Psychology will leave with appropriate credentialing for a NYS certification in School Psychology that leads to Permanent certification in the field following two years of full time work experience in New York States.
 Additionally, students who choose to work outside of NYS will be eligible for additional credentialing (i.e. licensure) as prescribed in accordance with individualized State requirements that are unique for each State.
 Students will also be eligible for NCSP credential (Nationally Certified School Psychologist) as they will have earned their degree from a NASP accredited program.
-The Master of Science in School Psychology program at Roberts Wesleyan College will offer students opportunities for professional growth and help apply the use of psychological principles in practice.
+The Master of Science in School Psychology program at Roberts Wesleyan University will offer students opportunities for professional growth and help apply the use of psychological principles in practice.

-The Roberts Wesleyan College campus has a fantastic group of faculty in the department of psychology.
+The Roberts Wesleyan University campus has a fantastic group of faculty in the department of psychology.
 Our professors and faculty members bring diverse experience, knowledge, and certification directly to each individual student.
 Many faculty members have worked in a variety of professional capacities.
 These include private practice, P-12 Schools, Administration and leadership, Hospitals, Counseling Centers, and Research I Universities.

 Susan Fite ’05